DataTalksClub/mlops-zoomcamp/03-orchestration/homework.md

     * b.
 If `date` is None, set `date` as the current day.
 Use the data from 2 months back as the training data and the data from the previous month as validation data.
     * c.
 If `date` is passed, get 2 months before the `date` as the training data, and the previous month as validation data.
     * d.
 As a concrete example, if the date passed is "2021-03-15", the training data should be "fhv_tripdata_2021-01.parquet" and the validation file will be "fhv_trip_data_2021-02.parquet"
-3. Save the model as "model-{date}.pkl" where date is in `YYYY-MM-DD`.
+3. Save the model as "model-{date}.bin" where date is in `YYYY-MM-DD`.
 Note that `date` here is the value of the flow `parameter`.
 In practice, this setup makes it very easy to get the latest model to run predictions because you just need to get the most recent one.
 4. In this example we use a DictVectorizer.
 That is needed to run future data through our model.
-Save that as "dv-{date}.pkl".
+Save that as "dv-{date}.b".
 Similar to above, if the date is `2021-03-15`, the files output should be `model-2021-03-15.bin` and `dv-2021-03-15.b`.

 This convention is not strict in industry, and in practice, you will come up with your own system to manage these training pipeline runs.
 For example, if we wanted to train on the whole history instead of just one month, we'd need to allow for added parameterization and logic in our flow.
 If the data came in weekly instead of monthly, we might need a different naming convention.
 But these requirements are already a simple approximation of something you could use in production.